NLB Overdrive

 Usability Testing

-After constructing the design and flow, We did a remote usability testing to 5 users to oversee if the new functions works or not.
-A task scenario with 3 tasks were given to the users:
+After constructing the design and user flow, remote usability testing was conducted with five users to evaluate whether the new functions worked as intended.
+A task scenario consisting of three tasks was provided to the participants:

 Usability Findings